The best business password management software make it simpler and easier to manage employee passwords in a secure way.

 Password Boss is a reliable and secure performer.
 However, we don’t think it quite competes with the candidates we've already highlighted above in our list of the best business password management software.

-Although the platform comes with all the industry-standard features, there is only one innovative feature to speak of: a Dark Web scan.
+Although the platform comes with all the industry-standard features, there is one innovative feature to speak of: a Dark Web scan.
 Although the premise behind this feature is intriguing, we were unable to find information explaining the back-end technology.
-We worry it may be more of a marketing gimmick than a genuine security feature.

 - Read our full Password Boss review.